HajarAkh/printf/README.md

 synopsis
 ----------------
-The objective of the printf project is to learn the base functionality of printf, take those concepts and apply them
+The objective of the printf project is to learn the base functionality of printf, take those concepts and apply them .

-E

 Repository Contents
 ------------------